KhronosGroup/glTF/specification/2.0/README.md

 #### pbrMetallicRoughness.baseColorTexture

 The base color texture.
-This texture contains RGB(A) components in sRGB color space.
-The first three components (RGB) specify the base color of the material.
-If the fourth component (A) is present, it represents the alpha coverage of the material.
+The first three components (RGB) are encoded with the sRGB transfer function.
+They specify the base color of the material.
+If the fourth component (A) is present, it represents the linear alpha coverage of the material.
 Otherwise, an alpha of 1.0 is assumed.
 The `alphaMode` property specifies how alpha is interpreted.
 The stored texels must not be premultiplied.

 * **Type**: `object`
 * **Required**: No